hearthforpc-oss/Hearth/README.md

 ### Step 6 — Share your world

 > **Before you do this:** You need to have at least one saved world in your game.
 Just launching the game is not enough — you must create a world, load into it, and then exit.
 Hearth can only see worlds that have been saved to your PC.
-If you skip this step your world list will be empty.

 1. In Hearth, find your game in the list
 2. You will see your worlds listed underneath
 3. Check the box next to the world you want to share
 4. Hearth will push it to your Google Drive folder automatically
-5. Your friend opens Hearth — your world will appear under their name automatically within seconds
+5. Your friend opens Hearth — your world will appear under their name

-6. Your friend can now download it and play
+> **World naming tip:** Make sure your world name has no spaces at the beginning or end, and avoid special characters like `\ / : * ? " < > |`.
+Hearth will warn you at share time if there's a problem.

+### Step 7 — Opt into a friend's world

+When a friend shares a world, it appears in your Hearth under their name marked as **Available**.
+It will not sync automatically until you opt in.

+1. Find their world in your Hearth list
+2. Check the box next to it to participate
+3. Hearth will pull the latest save and keep it in sync going forward

+This means you are always in control of which worlds you sync.
+Nothing downloads without your permission.

 ---